Petar Mamić: Loan to Varaždin

-2020-21 season
+2020–21 season

 Raków Częstochowa

 Petar played in NK Varaždin's only preseason warm-up and was expected to be permanently transferred to the club.
 However, as the season progressed, Petar's loan was not extended amidst negotiations with NK Istra 1961.
-Ultimately his contract with HNK Rijeka was terminated on 10 September as negotiations with Istra fell through and talks of interest from KS Cracovia and some Romanian clubs surfaced.
-Finally, Mamić reached an agreement with Ekstraklasa side RSK Raków Częstochowa the following day on a two-year contract.
+Ultimately his contract with HNK Rijeka was terminated on 10 September as negotiations with Istra fell through and talks of interest from Cracovia and some Romanian clubs surfaced.
+Finally, Mamić reached an agreement with Ekstraklasa side Raków Częstochowa the following day on a two-year contract.
 Five rounds later, on 17 October, Mamić at last debuted on the bench.
 Following this, however, Petar remained on the bench for the next two league rounds as well as the Round of 32 of the Polish Cup before missing out on the next league game.
-Ultimately, Mamić finished the half-season on the bench in the remaining four games as reports of his transfer to TS Podbeskidzie Bielsko-Biała surfaced.
+Ultimately, Mamić finished the half-season on the bench in the remaining four games as reports of his transfer to Podbeskidzie Bielsko-Biała surfaced.

 Podbeskidzie Bielsko-Biała

-A little under three weeks after the first reports of his potential transfer to TS Podbeskidzie Bielsko-Biała, Mamić's transfer was confirmed on 9 January 2021 on a contract to the end of the season with an option of extending it for an additional year and immediately debuted for the team the same day playing the first half of its first warm-up game before the continuation of the season against Czech side SFC Opava.
+A little under three weeks after the first reports of his potential transfer to Podbeskidzie, Mamić's transfer was confirmed on 9 January 2021 on a contract to the end of the season with an option of extending it for an additional year and immediately debuted for the team the same day playing the first half of its first warm-up game before the continuation of the season against Czech side SFC Opava.
 He played the next friendly and then joined the team on trials in Poreč where he played in both remaining friendlies.
-Upon returning to Poland, Petar immediately debuted on 31 January in the league playing full-time and earning a yellow card in the first round 1–0 victory over Legia Warsaw.
+Upon returning to Poland, Petar made his Ekstraklasa debut on 31 January, playing the full 90 minutes and earning a yellow card in a 1–0 victory over Legia Warsaw.
 He played the following four matches full-time before being substituted in the last minutes of the next one.
 He then received a concussion on 15 March in the following game against Stal Mielec, forcing an injury substitution after which he missed out on the next two league games.
 Petar returned in a friendly on 26 March but played for only part of the second half and was then benched for the following two league games.
 He at last returned to the league pitch in style on 20 April, giving an assist to Rafał Janicki for the team's opening goal and equalizer before being substituted out in an eventual 3–4 loss to Śląsk Wrocław.
 Even though he remained a starter, Petar did not play full-time in any of the remaining four league matches but did give an assist on 8 May to Jakub Hora for the leading goal in an eventual 1–1 tie with Wisła Płock.
 With Podbeskidzie ending up relegated and Petar being one of the club's more expensive players, they amicably agreed not to extend his contract, leaving him a free agent on 18 June.